top of page

 There are some handy graphics along the way, though we don't have too long to interact with them.
 Maybe a handout would have been useful.
 You could have taken that home too.

 We end our tour being shown casks and some historic artefacts.
 They use stainless steel casks, not wood, and we get to see different sizes of historic barrels and butts.
 We even get to look at Isinglass, a gelatine-like substance made from the swim bladders of the sturgeon, that is used to clarify the beer.
+I've never seen that on a tour before.
+Every day is a school day.

-Brewery visitor center with barrels, machinery, and a welcome mat reading "Black Sheep Brewery."
+Black Sheep Brewery visitor center with barrels, machinery, and a welcome mat reading "Black Sheep Brewery."
 Rustic wood floors and industrial decor.

 As all tours should, you end up at the bar, where you can sample a range of their beers.
 There's plenty on offer, so don't worry.
+There's no and low options too.

 Three glasses of beer on a wooden table with a Black Sheep Brewery coaster.
 Warm lighting creates a cozy pub atmosphere.